typelevel/scalaz-specs2/README.md

 With the `ScalazMatchers` trait you can use your `Equal[T]` typeclass instance to check the equality of 2 values:

 * `a must equal(b)`

-### Features specific to 6.0.x

-With the `ScalazMatchers` trait you can use the following ScalaCheck properties:

-* `semigroup.isAssociative` checks if a `Semigroup` respects the associativity law
-* `monoid.hasZero` checks if a `Monoid` zero value is really a neutral element
-* `monoid.isMonoid` checks if a `Monoid` has a zero element and respects the associativity rule

-This feature is not enabled for 7.0.x, since there is another, more general law checking mechanism in place (see [below](#spec)).

 ValidationMatchers
 ------------------